 Treatment and prognosis

-General differential considerations include
+General differential considerations include the following:

-When the lesion is at the posteromedial distal femur consider
+When the lesion is at the posteromedial distal femur, consider

 - 1. Greenspan A. Orthopedic imaging, a practical approach.
 Lippincott Williams & Wilkins.
 (2004) ISBN:0781750067.
 Read it at Google Books - Find it at Amazon